finos/FDC3/README.md

 - get it to work without desktop agent window running
 - use cookie for the da id.
 - add server tests for intent resolution choice
+- handle disconnections from the server / update running apps

 ## Idea